Bodicote: History

-Bodicote was made a separate civil and Church of England parish in 1855.
-Until then it was part of the parish of Adderbury.
 The Domesday Book of 1086 records a windmill that stood next to the grove at the top of Bodicote.
 Sor Brook, which forms the boundary between Adderbury and Bodicote parishes, has a watermill.

+Bodicote was made a separate civil and Church of England parish in 1855, until which time it was part of the parish of nearby village Adderbury.

 Bodicote House is a large Georgian house with a number of Victorian additions.
-It is now the main office for Cherwell District Council.
+Until 2025, Bodicote House was in use as the principal office for Cherwell District Council.
+In 2023 the council announced plans to move its headquarters into the Castle Quay shopping centre in Banbury and sell the Bodicote House site.
+The move, to 39 Castle Quay, took place on 31 March 2025.

 Churches

 Church of England

 The Church of England parish church of Saint John the Baptist was a chapel of ease of St Mary the Virgin, Adderbury until 1855.

-Its chancel arch is 13th-century.
+The chancel arch is 13th-century.
 The building has north and south aisles linked to the nave by 14th century arcades of three bays each.
 There used to be a bell tower over the north aisle.

 In 1844 the architects John Plowman and H.J.
 Underwood effected an almost complete rebuilding of St John's that included demolishing the old tower and replacing it with the current west tower.
-The church is a Grade II* listed building.

 The tower has a ring of eight bells, all from the Whitechapel Bell Foundry.
 Thomas II Mears cast a ring of five bells (the present fourth, fifth, sixth, seventh and tenor bells) in 1843.
 The present treble, second and third bells were cast and hung in 1974, increasing the ring to eight.
 The tower has an iron-framed turret clock that was made by John Wise of London in 1700.
-The clock was renewed and modified in 1843, probably by Thomas Strange of Banbury.
+The clock was renewed and modified in 1843, likely by Thomas Strange of Banbury.

+The church is a Grade II* listed building.